Can Optimization Trajectories Explain Multi-Task Transfer?

 7 tasks are classification tasks, ranging from Natural Language Inference to Grammatical Correctness, and one task is a regression task (Semantic Similarity).
 The amount of data per task can vary significantly. \squishend For every training trajectory we study, we consider 3 random seeds after selecting hyper-parameters based on the best validation performance out of an initial hyper-parameter sweep.
-To maintain comparability of individual task trajectories, single-task and multi-task models within a single MTL setting are trained for the same number of steps, with the same optimizer and $C$ (the aggregation factor) set equal to $1$.\footnote{See \autoref{app:data-model} for more details around models, datasets, and hyperparameters.}
+To maintain comparability of individual task trajectories, single-task and multi-task models within a single MTL setting are trained for the same number of steps, with the same optimizer and $C$ (the scaling factor) set equal to $1$.\footnote{See \autoref{app:data-model} for more details around models, datasets, and hyperparameters.}